 Key Takeaways:

-- Paul Thomas Anderson’s One Battle After Another is dominating with a massive win probability on Kalshi.
+- In 2026, Paul Thomas Anderson’s One Battle After Another dominated with a massive win probability on Kalshi.

-- Despite a record-breaking 16 nominations, Ryan Coogler’s Sinners remains a secondary challenger.
+- Despite a record-breaking 16 nominations, Ryan Coogler’s Sinners remained a secondary challenger.

-- Experts suggest the race is effectively locking in, with long shots like Hamnet and Marty Supreme now below 10%.
+- The race was effectively locking in days before, with long shots like Hamnet and Marty Supreme below 4%.

 Enjoying Covers content?
 Add us as a preferred source on your Google account